-- Wash the handgrip, wire racks, baking tray, rotisserie spit and skewers with soapy water, rinse with clear water and dry.
-These parts should be cleaned and thoroughly dried by hand only. - Use a damp cloth to lightly wipe the inner walls of the oven.
+- Wash the handle, wire racks, baking tray, rotisserie spit and skewers with soapy water, rinse with clear water and dry. - Use a damp cloth to lightly wipe the inner walls of the oven.
 Use a small amount of detergent, but don't use a spray or abrasive polishing agent.
 Do not touch the electric heating tubes and do not soak the inside of the oven with water. - Place the wire racks, baking tray and rotisserie spit and skewers inside the oven. - Preheat the oven.
 First close the oven door and then preheat the oven at the highest temperature for a minimum of 5 minutes.
 The oven may emit an odor.
 This is normal and should dissipate.
-NOTE: This odor is not harmful. - Turn off the oven and allow it to cool.
+NOTE: This odor is not harmful. - Turn off the heating elements.
 Remove any smoke residue inside the oven with a damp cloth. - Do not block the exhaust vents.